CXwudi/comp5903-easy-cucumber/doc/design doc.md

 ## How does this tool parse the feature file?

-Introduce the general idea from COMP2801, can just use https://github.com/CXwudi/comp5903-project/issues/4
+//TODO: Introduce the general idea from COMP2801, can just use https://github.com/CXwudi/comp5903-project/issues/4

 then paste the UML state-machine diagram

-and explain how UML state-machine diagram is implemented, using the idea from COMP2801.
+and explain how the UML state-machine diagram is implemented, using the idea from COMP2801.

-e.g. to swtich to scenario state, sence, think, react, what did we do.
+e.g. to switch to scenario state, sense, think, react, what did we do.

+When parsing the feature file.